eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 ```
 Now, file(s) containing TAZ-Relations can be loaded with "Load Data Elements" by selecting *File-\>Data Elements*.
 After that, the button "Data" in the tool bar should be pressed.
 All TAZ-relations will then be shown.

-### Display the TAZ pologons by different colors
+### Display the TAZ polygons by different colors
 You can click "Polygons" in the window shown after selecting *Edit-\>Edit Visualisation* and change the colors randomly or by selection.
 You can also directly click the color palette icon "View Settings" in the tool bar to open the respective window and make color changes.

 ![](../images/taz_overview_color.png)

-You can also unfill the pologons by clicking the icon "Draw TAZ fill" (see the picture below).
+Polygons can also be unfilled by clicking the icon "Draw TAZ fill" (see the picture below).

 ![](../images/tazfill.png)